APeng215/FiltPick/README.md

 ## How to use

 Actually, the UI is too straightforward to require any guidance.
-I recommend trying yourself __directly in game__.
+It's recommended to try yourself __directly in game__.
 - Put the item into the list, the function will take effect automatically.
 - Whitelist-mode: Only the items below will be picked up
 - Blacklist-mode: The items below won't be picked up